 Scottish underwater TV surveys to estimate Nephrops burrow distribution and abundance, from Nephrops Functional Units of significance to Scotland.
 Underwater TV footage is taken at specified stations within Functional Units.
 The underwater camera is mounted on a towed sledge and tow duration is 10 minutes.
 Records of Nephrops burrows, Nephrops and other benthic fauna is recorded onto DVD for analysis and review.

-Boundaries of Special Landscape Areas within North Ayrshire as set out in the Local Development Plan
+Boundary of the National Scenic Area within North Ayrshire as set out in the Local Development Plan